furkanabdulhakimogullari/furkanabdulhakimogullari/README.md

 - 👋 Hi, I’m Furkan Abdulhakimoğulları.
-I am a 4 grade Electrical-Electronic Engineering student at Istanbul University-Cerrahpasa
+I am a student at Istanbul University-Cerrahpasa
 - 👀 I’m interested in Embedded Software and Web Programming
 - 🌱 I’m currently learning C, C++, Javascript and React
 - 📫 You can reach me using https://www.linkedin.com/in/furkan-abdulhakim/ or hakimoglufurkan@gmail.com